 Separate collections are scheduled for white goods, which include:

-Tumble dryers (Mason Metals free alternative collection service available)
+Tumble dryers (Mason Metals alternative collection service available)

 DVD / video recorders